Views Media

 What to Look For in Budget IEMs

-• Driver Type - Single dynamic drivers offer the best value, while hybrid designs add complexity and cost
+• Driver Type - Single dynamic drivers offer the best value at this price; hybrid designs add cost without always adding quality

-• Cable Quality - Detachable cables with 0.78mm 2-pin or 0.75mm connectors allow for upgrades and replacements
+• Cable Quality - Detachable cables with 0.78mm 2-pin or 0.75mm connectors let you upgrade or replace if needed

-• Ear Tip Selection - Multiple sizes (S, M, L, XL) ensure proper fit and seal, which dramatically affects sound quality
+• Ear Tip Selection - Multiple sizes (S, M, L, XL) ensure proper fit and seal, which directly affects bass and isolation

-• Build Materials - Metal shells offer durability, while lightweight plastic provides comfort for extended wear
+• Build Materials - Metal shells are more durable; lightweight plastic is more comfortable for long sessions

-• Impedance and Sensitivity - Lower impedance (under 32Ω) and higher sensitivity (over 100dB) ensure easy driving from phones
+• Impedance and Sensitivity - Under 32Ω impedance and over 100dB sensitivity means they drive well from phones

 Detailed Product Reviews